GenerationR is a National Network (GenerationR Alliance) of Young People’s Advisory Group’s (YPAGs) based across the UK.

 To discuss opportunities to collaborate with GenerationR Alliance YPAGs, please email EATC4C-PPIE@liverpool.ac.uk

-Jenny Preston, (Senior Patient and Public Involvement Manager, University of Liverpool).
+The GenerationR Alliance is co-ordinated by: Jenny Preston, Senior Patient and Public Involvement Manager, Experimental Arthritis Treatment Centre for Children (EATC4Children), University of Liverpool.

 Email: EATC4C-PPIE@liverpool.ac.uk